Regardless of what diet you choose, proteins are a must. They may seem overwhelming to understand - but we are here to break it down for you!

 Protein Content: 9.2 grams in 1 ounce

 Hemp seeds are exactly that, the seeds of the hemp plant.
 But rest assured they will not make you high, they are safe and legal with none of the psychotropic effects that can be found in the hemp leaf.
-Rather they are a healthy, complete protein source that are extremely versatile.
-They can be pressed to extract their oils, ground into powders, made into milk and eaten raw, sprinkled on meals, or mixed through smoothies.
-The health benefits of hemp seeds are also impressive thanks to the high variety of nutrients they contain, including vitamins, minerals, a great fatty acid profile, high amounts of fibre, and, most importantly, their high content of protein.
-Consider them a plant-based protein powerhouse, your ‘go to’ staple to have in the pantry to back up any dish with an extra boost of nutrients.
-Also the hemp leaf does not contain psychotropic compounds, that’s found in the flower or bud.
+Rather they are a healthy, complete protein source that is extremely versatile.
+They can be pressed to extract their oils, ground into powders, made into milk and eaten raw, sprinkled on meals or mixed through smoothies.
+The health benefits of hemp seeds are also impressive thanks to the high variety of nutrients they contain, including vitamins, minerals, a great fatty acid profile, high amounts of fiber, and, most importantly, their high content of protein.
+Consider them a plant-based protein powerhouse, your ‘go-to’ staple to have in the pantry to back up any dish with an extra boost of nutrients.
+Also, the hemp leaf does not contain psychotropic compounds, that’s found in the flower or bud.

 2. Organic Tempeh